- Statutory disclosures

 • Employment and remuneration information, (including salary/bonus schemes/overtime/sick pay/other benefits), employment history

-• Bank account details, tax information, loans and credit commitments, personal credit history, sources of income and expenditure, family circumstances and details of dependents
+• Bank account details, NI number, tax information, loans and credit commitments, personal credit history, sources of income and expenditure, family circumstances and details of dependents

 • Health status and history, details of treatment and prognosis, medical reports (further details are provided below specifically with regard to the processing we may undertake in relation to this type of information)